-To remove the eyepiece, loosen the thumbscrew on the eyepiece adapter and slide the eyepiece out.
+To remove the eyepiece, loosen the thumbscrew on the eyepiece barrel and slide the eyepiece out.

-Eyepieces are commonly referred to by their focal length and barrel diameter.
-The focal length of each eyepiece is typically printed on the eyepiece body.
-For example this telescope ships with two 1.25" diameter eyepieces; a 25mm and a 10mm.
-The longer the focal length (i.e., the larger the number), the lower the eyepiece power or magnification; and the shorter the focal length (i.e., the smaller the number), the higher the magnification.
+Eyepieces are commonly referred to by focal length and barrel diameter.
+The focal length of each eyepiece is printed on the eyepiece barrel.
+The longer the focal length (i.e., the larger the number) the lower the eyepiece power or magnification; and the shorter the focal length (i.e., the smaller the number) the higher the magnification.
 Generally, you will use low-to-moderate power when viewing.
 For more information on how to determine power, see the section on "Calculating Magnification."

 Barrel diameter is the diameter of the barrel that slides into the star diagonal or focuser.
-The StarSeeker uses eyepieces with a standard 1.25" barrel diameter.
+The LCM uses eyepieces with a standard 1-1/4" barrel diameter.